networktocode/jdiff/README.md

 Each check type expects different types of arguments based on how and what they are checking.
 For example: check type `tolerance` needs a `tolerance` argument, Whereas `parameters` expects a dictionary.

-Now that we have pre and post data, we use `evaluate` method to compare them which will return our evaluation result.
+Now that we have pre- and post-data, we use the `evaluate` method to compare them, which will return our evaluation result.

 ```python
 results = check.evaluate(post_value, pre_value, **evaluate_args)